 What is an entity-relationship diagram?

 While going over database theory and models, you will come across the term entity-relationship diagram.
 When planning a database, database administrators look at the different tables needed or entities.
 Each entity describes a theme or idea in and of itself.
 A relationship between entities or tables describes the relationship between the tables in the database.
-Entities also have attributes – these are the fields in a table which describe the table, for example, an Employees table would have EmployeeID, EmployeeFullName, employee title, job description etc. Entity-relationship diagrams can be set up on paper or be using the software.
+Entities also have attributes – these are the fields in a table that describe the table, for example, an Employees table would have EmployeeID, EmployeeFullName, employee title, job description, etc. Entity-relationship diagrams can be set up on paper or by using the software.
 When visually representing entity-relationship diagrams in a comprehensive manner, the entities are denoted by rectangles and the relationships are denoted by lines.
 The primary keys, foreign keys, and other columns should also be identified in a comprehensive entity relationship diagram.
-However when first planning your database, you may just make a simplified entity-relationship diagram and then later once you have identified your main entities or tables and the relationships between them, you can design a more comprehensive entity-relationship diagram that further specifies the attributes and primary and foreign keys.
+However when first planning your database, you may just make a simplified entity-relationship diagram, and then later once you have identified your main entities or tables and the relationships between them, you can design a more comprehensive entity-relationship diagram that further specifies the attributes and primary and foreign keys.

 What is a database management system (DBMS)?